 This page informs about some computer programs that have been developed by Karlheinz Essl as tools for composition, live performance and sound design.
-Based on concepts of realtime and algorithmic composition - a field of research in which Essl is working since 1985 - they are tailored towards the needs of musicians who are interested in generative music, randomness and indeterminacy.
+Based on concepts of realtime and algorithmic composition - a field of research in which Essl is working since 1985 - they are tailored towards the needs of musicians and media artists who are interested in generative music, randomness and indeterminacy.